manish200001/documentation/Bash Scripting.md

 a=manish

-echo “my name is $a”
+echo "my name is $a"
 ```

 ```